 If you’re battling a chronic illness or recovering from an injury, you may be confined to your bed for weeks or months.
-At first, you may welcome the respite and relaxation.
+At first, you may welcome respite and relaxation.
 But after a few days, you may start itching to do something.
 That’s why it’s important to stay active as much as you can and avoid excessive daytime sleepiness.

 Fortunately, there are many things you can do right from the comfort of your bed.